History menu >

 The photographic business known as Norman May's Studio continued to trade for many years after Norman's death.

 On 12th December 1891 an advertisement appeared in the Malvern Advertiser, of which the following is a transcription:

 Norman May's Studio, Church Street, Great Malvern and Hereford TN 135

 A directory of 1932 simply records,

 May's Studio, Church Street, Great Malvern

-We have been told that in the 1950s or 1960 Norman May's had a studio on Belle Vue Terrace, where there is a picture framer now.
+We have been told that in the 1950s Norman May's had a studio above Belle Vue Terrace, where there is a picture framer now.

 Norman Mays, photographer and photographic dealers, 241 Worcester Road, Malvern Link, Telephone 4522.

 Nowadays 'Norman Mays' is a business based in Worcestershire, specializing in schools' photography.
 Roy McAdam has very kindly sent information about owners of the business between 1945 and the present time (ref 12), but ownership during the period 1889 - 1945 remains a mystery.